This collection features AI prompts that can transform course design workflows, helping educators create pedagogically sound learning experiences.

-If you are interested in our development process.
-Sue Huffman and I summarized our approach in our recent “AI Design Challenge: Make Your Own Instructional Design Tool!” presentation at OLC Accelerate.
-We even created a worksheet to help you get started.
+Interested in how these prompts were created?
+Sue Huffman and I shared our approach in “AI Design Challenge: Make Your Own Instructional Design Tool!” at OLC Accelerate, complete with a development worksheet to guide your own work.

 Statement of Acknowledgement